 - have lived in close contact with a person diagnosed with hepatitis C

-Many people with Hepatitis C do not have symptoms and do not know they are infected.
-If symptoms occur, they can include:
+Many people with hepatitis C do not have symptoms and do not know they are infected.

 - A positive or reactive hepatitis C antibody test means you have been infected with the hepatitis C virus at some time.

 - A positive antibody test does not always mean you still have hepatitis C.

 - Another blood test called an RNA test or PCR is needed to determine if you are currently infected with hepatitis C.

 There are different strains of the hepatitis C virus.
 These are called genotypes.
 In New Zealand, it is estimated that of those infected with hepatitis C virus:

 - 55% have genotype 1 (which is further divided into genotype 1a and 1b)

 - 8% have genotype 2